 There’s probably no reason to take more than 4800 milligrams daily.
 Taking more than that won’t provide additional cognitive benefits and may increase side effects, which can include nausea, headache or migraine.
 Some people think you can prevent Piracetam-induced headaches by taking Choline along with it.

 Piracetam belongs to a class of drugs known as racetams.
 Some other racetams are also nootropics.
-The most popular, in addition to Piracetam, are Aniracetam, Oxiracetam and Pramiracetam.
+The most popular, in addition to Piracetam, are Aniracetam, Oxiracetam, Pramiracetam, and Phenylpiracetam.
 Their different chemical formulas create slightly different effects, and people will sometimes combine or ‘stack’ different racetams to take advantage of all their benefits.
 If you decide to try mixing Piracetam with another racetam, be sure to reduce your Piracetam dosage.

 Of all four racetams, Piracetam is the most researched, is the least potent, has the lowest risk of side effects and is usually the cheapest.
 Therefore, it probably makes the best starter nootropic.